iggredible/Learn-Vim/ch11_visual_mode.md

 t]hree
 ```

-As you can see, with `o` or `O` in visual mode, the cursor jumps from the begining to the end of the block highlighted, keeping the highlighted block while lets you expand the highlighted block.
+With `o` or `O` in visual mode, the cursor jumps from the beginning to the end of the highlighted block, keeping the block highlighted while letting you expand the highlighted block.

 ## Visual Mode Grammar